Thursday, July 27, 2006

 Holland - Director Paul Verhoeven’s Turkish Delight

-Brazil - Director Vicente Amorim's In the Middle of the World
+Brazil - Director Vicente Amorim's The Middle of the World

 Final score: Holland 2 – 4 Brazil